Brides Who Bailed…

 by Coco Diong

-Jane – 28, never married. ”I began to get nervous the day before the wedding when my two married sisters started teasing me about my shopping habits, and my tendency to want to go off by myself.
+Jane – 28 – ”I began to get nervous the day before the wedding when my two married sisters started teasing me about my shopping habits, and my tendency to want to go off by myself.
 They warned me that all of that “nonsense” would have to stop.
 When they left, I suddenly felt somewhat bewildered about getting married and my reason for it.
 In two hours, with the assistance of a couple of glasses of wine, I figured out that though I really liked my husband-to-be, and loved him as a person, I was marrying for the wrong reasons.

 “All my friends were married, and I was the last of the bunch.
 I felt isolated as if I were in a class by myself.
 I realized I wanted to get married so I wouldn’t feel left out anymore.
 I also realized that marriage was a great compromise of my freedom, and I wasn’t ready to give that up.
-On the morning of the wedding, I couldn’t tell my fiancé I had changed my mind.
+On the morning of the wedding, I couldn’t tell my fiancé I changed my mind.
 So, I asked my best friend to call him and tell him for me.
 He canceled the wedding ceremony and I spent the whole weekend shopping.
 When I finally spoke to him, two days later, he was angry, but he eventually forgave me.”